 This essay originally appeared in Beatdom #20.
+It has been slightly revised to incorporate new information.

 Hunter S. Thompson was never part of the Beat Generation, no matter how hard people try to make him one.
 He was an outsider and changed literature with his experimental prose, but that is not enough to make him Beat.
 For one thing, he was much younger than the Beats.
 For another, he moved in different circles.
 He also shied away from such categorization and ultimately made his own one-man genre, Gonzo, which was stylistically quite different from anything published by any of the Beat writers.